agda/agda/doc/user-manual/tools/generating-latex.rst

   record +̲ : Set₁ where  field A : Set
                           field B : Set

-The ``--count-clusters`` flag is not enabled in all builds of Agda, because the implementation depends on the ICU_ library, the installation of which could cause extra trouble for some users.
+The :option:`--count-clusters` flag is not enabled in all builds of Agda, because the implementation depends on the ICU_ library, the installation of which could cause extra trouble for some users.
 The presence of this flag is controlled by the Cabal flag